stephanlensky/focus-api/README.md

 ### Supporting Additional Schools

 By default, this module will attempt to connect to ASDNH's Focus servers.
-In order to modify the program to work for other schools, a some constants may need be changed at the top of `app.py`.
+In order to modify the program to work for other schools, constants need be changed at the top of `app.py`.

 ```python
 tld = 'https://focus.asdnh.org/'